Jeremy Pargo

 Jeremy Raymon Pargo (born March 17, 1986) is an American professional basketball player.
 He played college basketball for the Gonzaga Bulldogs.
 In 2011 he reached the EuroLeague Final with Maccabi Tel Aviv, earning an All-EuroLeague Second Team selection in the process.
 He was the 2015 Israeli Basketball Premier League Assists Leader, and the 2016 Chinese Basketball Association assists leader.
+In 2026, he won the Icelandic championship and was named the Úrvalsdeild Playoffs MVP.

+Pargo was a member of the United States national team during the 2022 FIBA AmeriCup where he won bronze.

 He is the younger brother of former NBA player Jannero Pargo.

 Early life

 Pargo attended Chicago's Paul Robeson High School.

 College career

 Pargo played four seasons of college basketball for Gonzaga University's Gonzaga Bulldogs.
 In 2008 in his junior season, he was voted the WCC Player of the Year.
 The following year, he was featured on the cover of Sports Illustrated magazine for the 2009 March Madness issue.

 During his collegiate career, Pargo averaged 9.3 points, 3.4 rebounds, and 4.3 assists per game.
 The Bulldogs were very successful during Pargo's time at the school, qualifying for the 2006, 2007, 2008 and 2009 NCAA tournaments.